carloscfgos1980/ztm-junior_to_senior_developer/README.md

 - TypeScript.
 Union (variable with more than one type)
 - Create React App with TypeScript

-* Until it was useful the course, I had to look in the docs in order to make the app work with typescript.
+* Until here it was useful the course, I had to look in the docs in order to make the app work with typescript.
 It took nearly 10 hours!

+I have created 3 apps so far:
+my-app (just start up redux typescript app) shoppingcart-nd-personList-app (tutorial redux typescript) robofriends-app (upgrading robotsfriend app from redux to typescript redux including testing)